 Don't settle for a promise of 99% uptime from your vendor; make sure your site is accessible and your customers can immediately talk to your customer support more than 99.95% of the time.
 A 1% downtime translates to 3.65 days in a year.
 Yes, it's just 3 or 4 days, but let's be honest here: can you really afford to lose customers on a Black Friday sale or on any given day during the holiday season?

 And, it's not just your infrastructure provider you should be concerned about.
-Consider outsourcing to a service provider that has the capability to shift workloads on the fly and recover from losses through the use of load balancing systems for their power supply and internet connection.
+Consider outsourcing to an ecommerce outsourcing provider that has the capability to shift workloads on the fly and recover from losses through the use of load balancing systems for their power supply and internet connection.

 #3 Take advantage of your offshore team's location and timezone when trying to penetrate international markets or introduce new products and services to a global audience.